Iannetta homers in 7th, Rox beat D’backs 6-2 on rainy night

 His miscue, though, broke Arizona’s string of 12 straight games without an error.
 That was tied for the second-longest games streak in team history.

 Senzatela went six strong innings and allowed two runs in the no-decision.
-The right-hander frequently showed his displeasure with the strike zone, slamming the ball into his glove as he headed back to the mound.
+The right-hander showed some displeasure with the strike zone, slamming the ball into his glove.
+But he quickly regrouped on the mound.

-Diamondbacks: RHP Luke Weaver will soon get a second opinion after being diagnosed with a strained forearm.
-“We’re still going to remain extremely optimistic,” manager Torey Lovullo said.

-Rockies: Wolters hurt his right index finger on a foul tip Monday.
+“It was good to see him really stay focused and keep going,” Iannetta said.

 ARENADO HONORED